 Literature Review Seminar

 • Sample: 50 papers, mostly published in the Information Systems discipline

-• Data: Text fragments and figures have been pre-selected: access the worksheet
+• Data: Text fragments and figures have been pre-selected (see worksheet)

+Literature Review Seminar